Jqzz1607/automationInTesting/readme.md

 ### 3. Test Objectives

-- Confirm user can login with valid credentials and is prevented with invalid credentials.
+- Confirm user can log in with valid credentials and is prevented with invalid credentials.
 - Verify booking can be successfully completed with valid details and prevent invalid data submissions.
 - Ensure contact form submission works with valid inputs and validates invalid inputs.
 - Check UI components such as navigation bar links and page titles are visible.